 Pam Richardson, Palm Coast City Council Candidate: The Live Interview

 Pam Richardson is a candidate for Palm Coast City Council, District 3.
-She faces two other candidates in the non-partisan election on Aug.
-30: Anita Moeder and Nick Klufas
+She was among the top two vote-getters in a three-way race in the Aug.
+30 primary, resulting in a runoff against Nick Klufas in the Nov.
+8 election.

 This is a non-partisan election.
 That means all registered voters in Palm Coast, regardless of party or non-party affiliation–Democrats, Republicans, independents and others–may cast a ballot for all three seats, regardless of district.